Shuyib/YT_dataviz/README.md

 You know the drill :)

-Please type in your title: "subscribers_gained for Sliceace channel from 2011 to 2017" [Press Enter]
+Please type in your title: "subscribers_gained for Sliceace channel from 2011 to 2017" [Press Enter/return]

+Please type in your y axis label "subscribers_gained" [Press Enter/return]

+"subscribers_gained" [Press Enter/return]

+For the other channel

+Please type in your title: "subscribers_gained for other channel from 2013 to 2017" [Press Enter/return]

-Please type in your y axis label "subscribers_gained" [Press Enter]
+Please type in your y axis label "subscribers_gained" [Press Enter/return]

-"subscribers_gained" [Press Enter]
+"subscribers_gained" [Press Enter/return]

 Try for average_view_duration and the other variables i've mentioned in the codebook.